usersnap/xmasify/README.md

 X-masify your team page and add Santa's hat to every team member and awesome christmas music with xmasify.js

-A Santa’s hat and some awesome christmas music - that are the perfect ingredients for a shining christmas time :simple_smile:
+A Santa’s hat and some awesome christmas music - that are the perfect ingredients for a shining christmas time :-)

 We created some neat github library to christmasify your web worker’s life.
 Now it’s up to you to upgrade you team page!

 [![Example Team Page](example/example-team.jpg)](https://usersnap.com/team?gat=xmas)